 Current SGP is calculated for students who have taken at least two tests within different testing windows.
 It uses the most recent test (within the past 18 months) and at least one prior test from an earlier testing window (Fall, Winter, or Spring; the dates for these windows are static and need not correspond to a school or district's school year).
-The calculation uses the first test in the Fall, the test closest to January 15 in Winter, and the last test in Spring.
+The assessments used to calculate SGP are pictured in the table below.
+Additional rules are considered if there is more than one assessment in a prior window.

 SGP utilizes the historical growth trajectories of Star examinees to map out what the range of potential growth trajectories for each student will lead to, including what growth is necessary for each student to reach/maintain proficiency.
 SGP is updated regularly so that students projections are based upon the most recent data available.

 Student Growth Percentiles are currently not available for the following students:

 - Star Math: students in grade K; also not available in Star Math Algebra and Star Math Geometry assessments

 - Star Math Spanish: students in grade K, students in grades 9 and higher